I believe meeting people enrich ourselves from their experiences.

 I will interview designers and other great people from the creative industry and share with you guys.
 I am pleased today to interview Diaset.
 A Diamond setter who has 15 years of experience in Fine Jewellery.
 You can find his exclusive work at Cartier, Chanel, Boucheron, Van Cleef & Arpels…

-If you meet him the first time, you would see someone who is naturally reserved.
-But when you know him more and see all the things he has achieved, you would be surprised to see how much energy he has inside.
+When you meet Diaset the first time, you would see someone who is naturally reserved.
+But when you know him more and see all the things he has achieved, you would be surprised to see how much energy he has inside to succeed in his projects.
 If there is one thing I have learned from him is “Believe in yourself, and make things happen.”

-He accepted to open us the doors of Fine jewellery.
-So here we go for the rare interview !
+He accepted to open us the doors of Fine jewelry.

 My name is Diaset, I’m 36 years old and I live in Paris.
 I am a Diamond and gem setter for Haute Joaillerie (Fine Jewellery) for high brands located at Place Vendôme.

 What is it Place Vendôme about?

 Place Vendôme is where the most prestigious French brands of Fine jewelry are located such as Chanel, Van Cleef & Arpels, Cartier, Boucheron, Mellerio, Charmer…

 There is an iconic column made of lead – which Napoleon Bonaparte ordered to use cannonball to conceive it.
 We call it now the Column of Place Vendôme.

 I discovered this world from my childhood since my father is a creative jeweler.
 I remember seeing him conceiving the jewels at home.
 I was so fascinated!
 That definitely influenced my choice of career.